Thomas Carney

-Thomas Carney (August 20, 1824 – July 28, 1888) was the second Governor of Kansas.
+Thomas Carney (August 20, 1824 – July 28, 1888) was the second governor of Kansas.

 Biography

-Carney was born in Delaware County, Ohio, to James and Jane (Ostrander) Carney.
+Carney was born in Delaware County, Ohio, to James and Jane Carney.
 James died in 1828, leaving a widow and four young sons.
 Thomas remained at home farming with his mother until age 19.
 He was educated in Berkshire, Ohio, where he lived with an uncle.
 He worked in mercantile businesses and finally established a successful wholesale business in Leavenworth, Kansas.
 The year he was elected to the state legislature, he married Rebecca Ann Cannady.

 Career

 After his term as State Representative, Carney was elected Governor of Kansas and served from 1863 through 1865.
 During his tenure, he devoted his efforts to developing the state and addressing the issues caused by the Civil War.
 He was elected Mayor of Leavenworth in 1865.
 A founder of the First National Bank of Leavenworth, he also served as Director of the Lawrence and Fort Gibson Railroad Company.

 Carney was contemplating a run for the US Senate in 1871, when he admitted that he had accepted $15,000 from Republican senatorial candidate, Alexander Caldwell to leave the race and thereby allow Caldwell's election in 1871.

 He continued in business until 1875.